SchmidtDSE/afscgap/README.md

 <br>

 ### Basic Usage
-For example, this requests all records in 2021 from the Gulf of Alaska:
+For example, this requests all records of Pasiphaea pacifica in 2021 from the Gulf of Alaska:

 ```
 import afscgap

-result = afscgap.query(year=2021, srvy='BSS')
+result = afscgap.query(
+    year=2021,
+    srvy='BSS',
+    scientific_name='Pasiphaea pacifica'
+)
 ```

 Using an iterator will have the library negotiate pagination behind the scenes:

 ```
 count_by_common_name = {}

+result = afscgap.query(
+    year=2021,
+    srvy='BSS'
+)

 for record in result:
     common_name = record.get_common_name()